 A general eye exam, or standard ophthalmic exam may include:

 - Refraction test, to determine the correct prescription for glasses

 - Slit-lamp exam of the structures at the front of the eyes

 - Test of color vision, to look for possible color blindness

 - Tests of the muscles that move the eyes

 - Visual acuity, both at a distance (Snellen), and close up (Jaeger)

-Wearing eyeglasses or contact lenses can help shift the focus of the light image directly onto the retina, producing a clearer image.
+Wearing eyeglasses or contact lenses can help shift the focus of the light image directly onto the retina.
+This will produce a clearer image.

 The most common surgery to correct myopia is LASIK.
 An excimer laser is used to reshape (flatten) the cornea, shifting the focus.

-Early diagnosis of nearsightedness is important, because a child can suffer socially and educationally by not being able to see well at a distance.
+Early diagnosis of nearsightedness is important.
+A child can suffer socially and educationally by not being able to see well at a distance.